-FTP_ITC.1 Inter-TSF trusted channel Hierarchical to: No other components.
-FTP_ITC.1.1 The TSF shall provide a communication channel between itself and the authorized user that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP_ITC.1 Inter-TSF trusted channel

+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and the authorized user for using the Bootloader that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

 FTP_ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted channel.

 FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for deploying Loader mutual Authentication and establishment of session keys.
-Dependencies: No dependencies.